Constipation and Defecation Problems

 The most common causes of constipation are inadequate fiber in the diet, dehydration, and certain medications.
 All of these can cause the stool to pass too slowly in the digestive tract.
 Slow movement causes the stool to lose moisture and become hard and dry.
-Reasons for constipation include:
+Reasons include:

 - Not enough fiber in diet

 - Ignoring the urge to have a bowel movement